Solar + Storage

 Solar & Energy Storage Markets

-Groundbreaking solar + storage projects, like Kauaʻi Island Utility Cooperative (KIUC)'s projects with Tesla (operational in 2017) and AES Distributed Energy (in construction in spring 2018), the Tucson Electric Power contract awarded to NextEra and the bids for Xcel’s all source procurement, demonstrate firm solar power affordability.
+Groundbreaking solar + storage projects, like Kauaʻi Island Utility Cooperative (KIUC)'s projects with Tesla (operational in 2017) and AES Distributed Energy, the Tucson Electric Power contract awarded to NextEra and the bids for Xcel’s all source procurement, demonstrate firm solar power affordability.
 Every week we see more solar + storage announcements.

 According to market research firm IHS, the global energy storage market is growing exponentially to an annual installation size of 6 gigawatts (GW) in 2017 and over 40 GW by 2022 — from an initial base of only 0.34 GW installed in 2012 and 2013.